Stanisław Gustaw Jaster: Imprisonment and escape from Auschwitz

-On the afternoon of Saturday, 20 June 1942, the four conspirators, posing as members of the Rollwagenkommando, made their way near the HWL warehouses.
+On the afternoon of 20 June 1942, the four conspirators, posing as members of the Rollwagenkommando, made their way near the HWL warehouses.
 Bendera opened the garage with a counterfeit key, while his companions entered the HWL basement through a previously loosened manhole cover into the coke bunker.
 Using forged keys, they opened the boiler room and office, and broke open the door to the armory with a crowbar they found in the basement.
 In the armory, they dressed in SS uniforms and took rifles, pistols, grenades, ammunition, and food.
 From the garage, they took an open-top Steyr 220, a car frequently used by the head of HWL, SS-Hauptsturmführer Kreutzmann (some sources, likely erroneously, claim that the vehicle belonged to the camp commandant).
 They then left the camp without any interference from the Germans and drove southeast.
 Near Maków Podhalański, the car broke down, forcing the escapees to abandon the vehicle and continue on foot.
 Soon after, the group split up.
 Upon leaving Auschwitz, Jaster took with him a report by Captain Pilecki.
 This was likely one of the reasons why, despite the high risk, he decided to return to his hometown of Warsaw.

 It was one of the most daring escapes in the history of Auschwitz-Birkenau.
 It made a significant impression in the camp and had a positive effect on the prisoners' morale.
 Several wanted posters were issued for the escapees, which included their descriptions.
 The German authorities also offered a reward of 500,000 PLN for the capture of the escapees or information on their whereabouts.
 As a result of the investigation conducted by the camp authorities, the kapo from HWL, Reichsdeutsch Kurt Pachala (also known as Pachale), was sentenced to death in a starvation bunker.
 Kazimierz Piechowski, citing Alfons Kiprowski's account, claimed that seven SS officers and non-commissioned officers, who were held responsible for allowing the escape, were punished by being sent to the Eastern Front.

 No collective reprisals were taken against the prisoners.
 However, the families of the escapees were punished.
 On 21 June, the Gestapo arrested Jaster's parents in Warsaw (both died in Auschwitz).
 They also arrested Józef Lempart's mother (who died in Auschwitz) and Eugeniusz Bendera's wife (according to another source, his mother).